WebKitGTK/webkitgtk.org/verifying.md

 Every release is accompanied by a cryptographic signature produced by the person in charge of publishing the release.
 This signature allows anyone to check whether the files have been tampered with after they have been signed.
-Forging a is signature is practically impossible without gaining access to the private key used.
+Forging a signature is practically impossible without gaining access to the private key used.
 If that were to happen, the compromised key would be revoked and all files re-signed with new keys.